AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

 - Not all data and code files can be shared at this time, pending further notice.
 - As a result, this document provides only a brief summary of the fuel leak model's development to showcase my knowledge of propulsion systems, research methodology, and coding skills.

+## Purpose

+This project is part of my undergraduate research at The University of Texas Center for Space Research.

 During this research, I explore two methods to estimate and verify fuel leaks in the tanks: